 As a consequence, women produce lower yields and are more likely to lose land when there is blight or bad weather—they don’t have as big a cushion to absorb risks that men do.
 (Now I am talking about men versus women as a large group here.
 Obviously, not all men have better situations, but, as a group, they do.)

 FAO emphasizes that when the resource constraints are made equal, women have proven to produce as much as the men.
 Equalizing resources therefore would increase women’s output by 12 to 13%.
-And since most of the developing nations are agricultural societies, closing this particular gender gap would increase their GDP by 3% to 4%.
+And since most of the developing nations are agricultural societies, closing this particular gender gap would increase their output by 3% to 4%.
 Nothing to sniff at.

 Further, this agricultural gender gap unnecessarily reduces the world food supply.
 The knock-on effect is to increase food insecurity, which then stimulates conflict.
 And the human rights impact is significant: the United Nations says that 150 million of the world’s chronically hungry could be fed if all we did was to equalize the gender gap in agriculture.